By Del Peñano

 Don’t open attachments of unknown origin.

-Should you ever get a call from your bank or creditor that account appears to be compromised, hang up and call your bank or creditor directly.
+Should you ever get a call from your bank or creditor that tell you that your account appears to be compromised, hang up and call your bank or creditor directly.

 Use two-factor authentication which will make it harder for cyber thieves to get into your account.